+Ceilings

-Ceilings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
-Some cracked/uneven ceiling plaster was noted and some repairs may be required at the time of redecoration or disturbance.
+Repair category 1

+Notes Within the limitations of our inspection no significant defects were noted.

 Internal walls

 Repair category 1

-Notes Within the limitations of our inspection no significant defects were noted.
+Notes Within the limitations of our inspection no significant defects were noted.1

 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.